SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

 > **💡 Note**<br>
 > - The steps about how to import and run the code are outlined [here](README.md#-getting-started-with-the-examples).
-> - The executable example ...
+> - The executable examples ...
->   - does not claim to include meaningful selection screens and lists.
+>   - do not claim to include meaningful selection screens and lists.
->   - is not intended to be a role model for proper selection screen and list design.
+>   - are not intended to be a role model for proper selection screen and list design.
->   - is not intended to solve concrete programming tasks.
+>   - are not intended to solve concrete programming tasks.
 You should always work out your own solution for each individual case.
->   - is only intended to demonstrate a selection of keywords and visualize related syntax in action on a high level.
+>   - are only intended to demonstrate a selection of keywords and visualize related syntax in action on a high level.
 > - Find comments in the program code.